bitbar/test-samples/appium/sample-scripts/ruby/README.md

   cloud.
 Eg. if you uploaded your app using a script this would look something like this:
-  'f4660af0-10f3-46e9-932b-0622f497b0d2/Testdroid.apk' If you uploaded your app through the Testdroid Cloud web UI, you can use here the value 'latest' that refers to the latest uploaded app file.
+  'f4660af0-10f3-46e9-932b-0622f497b0d2/Testdroid.apk' If you uploaded your app through the Bitbar cloud web UI, you can use here the value 'latest' that refers to the latest uploaded app file.

 ## Native iOS Specific Settings